OmegaAOL/cerulean/README.md

 # What's present and what works

 You can login and send a (text) post to Bluesky using either File -> New Post (Ctrl+T) or by using the Quick Post bar.
 You can set a digital signature for your posts in Tools -> Options.
-Newlines break it, so keep your signatures to one line for now.
 You can search for other posts on Bluesky, but not in human-readable format.

 # Security